Capo80/FlowScanner/README.md

 Anonimized repository for the FlowScanner ASPLOS 2026 submission.

-FlowScanner is a Kernel module which allows for the tracing at the basic-block level of user application.
+FlowScanner is a Kernel module which allows the tracing of user application at the basic-block level.

 https://github.com/user-attachments/assets/1a948f0b-4d28-44bd-bb82-72ef17bf9ec2